1ramkrishnan/1Ramkrishnan.github.io/README.md

 -->
 [Sponsor](https://www.buymeacoffee.com/NqdBnvU)

-✌ "Simplicity is the soul of efficiency" -Austin
+✌ "What we know is a drop, what we don't know is an ocean" -Isaac